Does your website reflect your brand?

 Tip #1: Make Your Logo Prominent But Not the Prima Donna

 Many businesses think that putting a heavy emphasis on their logo is going to make their website convey their brand’s unique identity and benefits.
 While you want to make your logo prominent, you don’t want to make it the star.
 You want the logo in a prominent position to remind users who they’re dealing with.
-Focusing too much on the logo doesn’t say much because at the end of the day, it’s only an image the represents your brand.
+Focusing too much on the logo doesn’t say much because, at the end of the day, it’s only an image that represents your brand.
 It only serves as an anchor point.

 Tip #2: It’s All About the Presentation and Atmosphere

 You want your website to reflect what your brand is about as a whole.
 For example, if you are a luxury car company, you want to make sure that the design reflects qualities such as luxury, quality, tradition and exclusivity.
 This can be done by choosing the correct font, layout, images and background.
-The atmosphere of the website can also reflect themes in your branding logo such as the color schemes, shapes and general design style.
+The atmosphere of the website can also reflect themes in your branding logo, such as the color schemes, shapes and general design style.

 Tip #3: Create a User Interface That Makes Exploration Easy

-Tip #4: Looks Are Great But The Experience Is What They Come Back For
+Tip #4: Looks Are Great, But The Experience Is What They Come Back For

-UI is part of it but not everything when it comes to the user experience.
+UI is part of it, but not everything when it comes to the user experience.
 Users will come back and even refer their network to your website if you give them a great experience.
 Make sure that your website loads quickly, has a focused navigation path, relevant content and contains features that are designed to impress (optional).
 A great experience ties in positive feelings to the brand, which is what you ultimately want.

 Tip #5: Give Them a Reason to Learn About Your Brand